-What is Acute Angle?
+What is An Angle?

 Types of Angles

-∠ABC measures 30 ̊and hence it is an acute angle
+∠ABC measures 30° and hence it is an acute angle.

-Dividing the right angle will give us two or more acute angles since each newly formed angle will be less than 90˚.
+Dividing the right angle (90˚) will give us two or more acute angles since each newly formed angle will be less than 90˚.

-Two acute angles formed by dividing the right angle
+Right Angle Two acute angles are formed by

 If we slice a pizza into 5 or more slices, each slice of pizza will make an acute angle.

 Each slice of the pizza makes an acute angle.

 Another example is the wall clock.
 The arms of a wall clock make acute angles at several hours of the day.
 For example, 10 o’clock.